Gene Bride: Synopsis

 Gene Bride is a sci-fi drama centered on Ichi Isahaya, a woman disillusioned by sexism in the workplace and the unexpected reunion with a man linked to her past.
-Tired of being dismissed and harassed simply because she’s a woman trying to succeed in a male-dominated environment, Ichi's routine is disrupted when Masaki, a former classmate, suddenly reappears claiming they were once matched as ideal partners during a genetic compatibility experiment (the titular "Gene Bride") back in middle school.
-Although Ichi barely recalls the event, Masaki’s return sets off a chain of events that leads her to confront forgotten memories and uncover hidden truths from their shared history.
+Tired of being dismissed and harassed simply because she is a woman trying to succeed in a male-dominated environment, Ichi's routine is disrupted when Masaki, a former classmate, suddenly reappears claiming they were once matched as ideal partners during a genetic compatibility experiment (the titular "Gene Bride") back in middle school.
+Although Ichi barely recalls the event, Masaki's return sets off a chain of events that leads her to confront forgotten memories and uncover hidden truths from their shared history.

 Publication

 Written and illustrated by Hitomi Takano, Gene Bride was serialized in Shodensha's Feel Young magazine on June 8, 2021, to November 8, 2024.
-Its chapters were compiled into four tankōbon volumes released from November 8, 2021 to January 8, 2025.
+Its chapters were compiled into four tankōbon volumes released from November 8, 2021, to January 8, 2025.
 The series is licensed in English by Seven Seas Entertainment.